-After careful vacuuming and tacking the floor, using a sticky tack cloth for dust, a polyurethane finish is applied to dress up the floors.
+After careful vacuuming and tacking the floor, using a sticky tack cloth for dust, a natural, water-based polyurethane finish called “Poly Whey” is applied to dress up the floors.
 This will brighten the shine, obscure minor blemishes, etc. But it will not address gouges, sun fade areas, or scratches thru the finish.
 It will not remove pet stains, watermark spills or water damage.
 And, it won’t cover up rotted areas or insect damage.

 To sum it up, this interim process is rarely ideal.
 Homeowners wanting this may accept some risk of floor failure at their own expense.
 Commonly some will accept the risk knowing they are selling the property once it is sold.
 Some refinishing companies will not even offer it.
 Others will do so with complete release of liability.
 Careful consideration should be given when entertaining this process.